mwenge/vlm/src/vlm/SECRET_EFFECTS.md

 CD bios will select a random effect at launch: the randomness of its choice being based on values in the Jaguar's 'save data', its EEPROM.
 The selection is set here in [cdboot1.s](../cdboot1.s#L328).
 Just to reiterate, this code invoking the VLM splash screen is not part of the VLM proper itself, rather it is a component of the CD Bios written by Dave Stauger.
+So the extra 8 effects are probably not encountered so frequently any more, since most people running an emulator will be booting up with an 'empty' EEPROM.

 ```asm
         ; Select a random effect from Bank 10 for the CD Player's splash screen.